 • Thumb, finger or pacifier sucking habits– can change the shape of developing bones and create severe bite problems.

 Early treatment may take the form of braces or an appliance to move the teeth or direct the growth of the jaws.
 Sometimes no appliances are necessary.
 Rather, removal of some baby teeth may help the permanent teeth erupt better or prevent permanent teeth from becoming impacted.
 A child may need a second course of orthodontic treatment after all permanent teeth have come in to move those teeth into their best position.

-Not every child needs early intervention by an orthodontist, however, every child should be examined by an orthodontist to ensure that a window of opportunity to treat at an ideal time is not missed!
+Not every child needs early intervention by an orthodontist in Chatham, NJ, however, every child should be examined by an orthodontist to ensure that a window of opportunity to treat at an ideal time is not missed!